The Children's Aid Society Carrera Adolescent Pregnancy Prevention Program (CAS-Carrera)

 Population:

-This study reports findings from teenage pregnancy prevention programs based on the Children's Aid Society (CAS)-Carrera program.
-Measures were developed by the program to assess barriers to healthy social development, sexuality related knowledge, and reproductive and primary health care outcomes.
-Results indicated that female CAS-Carrera program participants had significantly lower odds than females in the control group of being sexually active and of having experienced a pregnancy.
+The purpose of the study was to evaluate the Children’s Aid Society (CAS)–Carrera program [now called The Children’s Aid Society-Carrera Adolescent Pregnancy Prevention Program (CAS-Carrera)] in reducing adolescent pregnancy.
+Participants were randomized to either the (CAS)–Carrera program or to a services as usual control group.
+Measures utilized include study developed questionnaires.
+Results indicate that 79% of participants remained in the (CAS)–Carrera program for three full years and that female participants in the intervention group had significantly lower odds than those in the control group of being sexually active and of having experienced a pregnancy.
 They also had significantly elevated odds of having used a condom and a hormonal method at last coitus.
-Program participants of both genders had elevated odds of having received good primary health care.
-However, participation in the program created no significant impact on males' sexual and reproductive behavior outcomes.
-Limitations included generalizability due to subject ethnicity and possible contamination of control group.
+However, participation in the (CAS)–Carrera program created no significant impact on males’ sexual and reproductive behavior outcomes.
+Nonetheless, program participants of both genders had elevated odds of having received good primary health care.
+Limitations include a lack of generalizability due to ethnicity and possible contamination of the control group due to participants being able to attend different programs on-site.

 Additional References